The conjugation action in completed group rings: Introduction

 \section{Introduction}

+Throughout this paper, $p$ will denote a fixed prime number, and $\mathbb{Z}_p$ will be the ring (or additive group) of $p$-adic integers.

-Our main objects of study are the completed group rings $kG$ of compact $p$-adic analytic groups $G$ over certain profinite rings $k$, otherwise known in special cases as \emph{Iwasawa algebras}.
+Our main objects of study are the completed group rings $kG$ of \emph{compact $p$-adic analytic groups} $G$ over certain profinite rings $k$ (usually $\mathbb{F}_p$ or $\mathbb{Z}_p$).
+The rings $kG$ are often known as \emph{Iwasawa algebras} in the literature, and play an important role in modern number theory.

+Compact $p$-adic analytic groups (also known as compact $p$-adic Lie groups) may be most simply defined as closed subgroups of the topological group $GL_n(\mathbb{Z}_p)$: see e.g. \cite{DDMS, lazard} for references.
+In studying these groups, it is common first to study a smaller subclass consisting of particularly nice groups: common choices include \emph{uniform} \cite[\S 4]{DDMS} groups, or the slightly more general \emph{$p$-valuable} \cite[III, 3.1.6--7]{lazard} groups.

+Both $p$-valuable and uniform groups are torsion-free pro-$p$ groups of finite rank with well-behaved filtrations, which makes them easier to study.
+Moreover, arbitrary compact $p$-adic analytic groups are ``almost" $p$-valuable (or uniform) in several important senses: for instance, given a compact $p$-adic analytic group $G$, we can always find an open (i.e. closed and finite-index) subgroup $G_0$ which is both $p$-valuable (or uniform) and normal in $G$ \cite[Corollary 8.34]{DDMS}.
+Having chosen such a $G_0$, we can form the ring $kG$ as a crossed product of the ring $kG_0$ with the finite group $G/G_0$: by doing this, we can often pass information from $kG_0$ to $kG$.
+Such descriptions have been concretely applied with fruitful results in previous work: see, for instance, \cite{woods-extensions-of-primes,woods-catenary, woods-prime-quotients, ardakovbrown}.

+For this reason, in the current paper, we work primarily with $p$-valuable and uniform groups $G$.
+The most important properties of these groups are recalled for the convenience of the reader below in \S \ref{subsec: p-val groups} and \S \ref{subsec: uniform groups}.

-There is an ongoing project to understand the (prime) ideals in such rings: various more precise questions were posed in the survey paper \cite[Questions G--O]{ardakovbrown}, and despite significant work on this front in the last decade, most of these questions still remain partly or entirely open.
-The most substantial results in this direction have been those of the paper \cite{ardakovInv}, which fully answers \cite[Question L]{ardakovbrown}, and answers \cite[Questions N and O]{ardakovbrown} in the special case when the group $G$ is additionally assumed to be nilpotent.
+There is an ongoing project to understand the (prime) ideals in these completed group rings $kG$: various precise questions were posed in the survey paper \cite[Questions G--O]{ardakovbrown}, and despite significant work on this front in the last decade, most of these questions still remain partly or entirely open.
+The most substantial results in this direction have been those of the paper \cite{ardakovInv}, which answers special cases of \cite[Questions N and O]{ardakovbrown}:

+More recently, the results of the thesis \cite{jones-thesis} achieve positive results towards the more general case of \emph{soluble} uniform $G$.